BiosBoy/images-set-to-webp-converter/README.md

                                                              | --- img@4x.webp <--
                                                              | --- img@2x.webp <--

 **And that's all!
-See how it easy?
-So we can convert various images produced by Adobe IPP in the WEBP format without any tears!**
+See how it's easy?
+So we can convert various images produced by Adobe IPP in the .WEBP format without any tears or routine!**

 # FAQ: